brain-power/Brain-Power-Amazon-Fidgetology/README.md

 There are two flavors of this project that can be deployed:

 * **'Full'** version - expressed in [`template.yaml`](template.yaml).
 Includes all components described in previous section.
 * **'Lite'** version - expressed in [`template_lite.yaml`](template_lite.yaml).
-Only includes browser Webcam to Kinesis Video Stream component.
+Only includes browser Webcam to Kinesis Video Streams component.
 Rekognition Video, Kinesis Data Streams, and demo analytics + visualizations are excluded for simplicity.

-This project can be deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/) as a *Change Set for a New Stack* (a Serverless Application transform must first be applied to the `template.yaml` definition).
+This project can be deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/) as a *Change Set for a New Stack* (a serverless application transform must first be applied to the `template.yaml` definition).

 Click the button to begin the stack creation process: